Dossier: Illicit Trade

 • carry out regular surveillance and control operations in the various regions involved in the project to evaluate and strengthen the mechanisms used.

-This article collates the operational feedback from the COLIBRI Project focal points within the Customs Administrations of Argentina (AFIP) and Senegal.
+This article collates the operational feedback from the COLIBRI Project focal points within the Customs Administrations of Argentina (ARCA) and Senegal.
 In particular, they were asked to explain the COLIBRI Project’s impact in terms of heightening awareness among Customs officials and other law enforcement authorities of the threat posed by GA, capacities for combating fraud and transnational organized crime, the level of interinstitutional and international cooperation, and the role of Customs in ensuring coordination between the security forces.

 The Senegalese Customs Administration, which is the main administrative body responsible for controlling private aircraft, initiates controls on this means of transport in cooperation with other administrative bodies which are requested to intervene for a variety of reasons; it receives flight plans and landing permits from the air traffic control services and the Air Force, and passenger entry and exit records from the Border Police.